 Education, restoration, and volunteerism are three interconnected aspects of public stewardship and maintenance of public lands.
 Because the City of Albuquerque manages nearly 30,000 acres of land in Bernalillo and Sandoval Counties as Major Public Open Space and has access to limited staff and resources, the OSD relies on a large group of Trail Watch Volunteers (TWVs) to observe and report conditions at the City MPOS properties they visit frequently.
-Volunteers also assist in maintenance through one-time and as-needed projects which consist of trail construction and maintenance (drain dips, rerouting, etc.), trash clean-up, revegetation, and graffiti removal.
+Volunteers also assist through various projects including trail construction and maintenance (drain dips, rerouting, etc.), trash clean-up, revegetation, and graffiti removal.